bmcglauser/bmcglauser/README.md

 📋 Past side projects made for friends and family include:
 - An SMS-integrated to-do app with persistent reminders,
+- Flutter app as a media diary.
+Search Apple App Store for "Ketchup: Media Watchlist",
 - Solver app for NYT's word game "Spelling Bee",
 - Personal cannabis diary/encyclopedia,
 - Companion app to a live Easter egg hunt,